esudh/esudh.github.io/_pages/esutwoweeks.md

 Monday 28 July, 4.30 pm - 6.30 pm
 Sara Mansutti (University of Cork / ReadCoop)

-Two hours of talk and discussion on the various possible uses of Transkribus.
+Two hours of talks and Q&A on the various possible uses of Transkribus.